hsiehbocheng/natural-language-processing-with-disaster-tweets/README.md

 The `train.csv` and `test.csv` files contain the text data for the training and testing datasets, respectively.
 The `df_train.xlsx` and `df_test.xlsx` files contain the preprocessed data for the training and testing datasets, respectively.
 The `sample_submission.csv` file contains the format for the submission file.

 The `clean_mapping.csv` file contains the mapping of the original labels to the new labels.
+The logic for data cleaning comes from a source in GUNES EVITAN's public notebook on Kaggle: [NLP with Disaster Tweets - EDA, Cleaning and BERT](https://www.kaggle.com/code/gunesevitan/nlp-with-disaster-tweets-eda-cleaning-and-bert).
+He put a lot of effort into analyzing this dataset, effectively handling erroneous marked texts, extracting keywords from the stems, and organizing abbreviations.

+I am very grateful for his contribution.
+All modeling will be based on the cleaned data, specifically df_train.xlsx and df_test.xlsx.

 ---
 [kaggle](https://www.kaggle.com/competitions/nlp-getting-started)